-The marriage of honey and ham is a loving one: Honey keeps everything candied and mellow, while ham does the heavy lifting on the hearty front.
-The result is a timeless blend of flavors that is so delectably savory-sweet that it has become a quintessential holiday centerpiece.
-You can’t go wrong with the ol’ standby of pineapple glazed ham, but there are also a lot of other great ways to get your honey and ham better acquainted.
-To help you mix things up (or totally nail the classics) this season, we called in the experts at the National Honey Board for three mouthwatering honey glazed ham recipes that will help you make this year’s festive feast one for the record books.
+The union of ham and honey is a loving one.
+Ham does the heavy lifting on the hearty, savory front while the honey keeps everything candied and mellow.
+What results is a timeless blend of flavors so delectably savory-sweet that it has become a quintessential holiday centerpiece.
+You can’t go wrong with the ol’ standby of a pineapple-glazed ham, but there are also a lot of other great ways to get your honey and ham better acquainted.
+To help you mix things up (or totally nail the classics) this season, we called in the experts at the National Honey Board for three mouthwatering honey glazed ham recipes that will help you make this year’s festive feast one for the record books (as long as it’s accompanied by some good wine or cocktails, of course.)

 From Whoville’s roast beast to the shriveled carcass of the Griswolds’ attempt at a turkey dinner, no holiday scene would be complete without a hunk of meat at its center.
-This year, experience true festive indulgence with one of these great honey glazes.
+This year, experience true festive indulgence with one of these great honey glazed hams.

 - 1 (4 to 5 lb) fully-cooked boneless ham